 What do I buy?

 Think about your key targets.
 Are you focused on sales or profitability?
-Whatever it is, make sure to pick one goal and go with that.
+Whatever it is, make sure to pick one goal and focus on that.
 If you decide profitability is what’s most important, focus on products that provide the biggest margin and be sure to track your costs.
 If you’re trying to capture the market, then general sales may be more important.
 Be sure to replenish the stock that is flying off the shelves and into the hands of customers.

 Typically, businesses choose to focus on profit unless you’re trying to capture the market.
-Focus on profitability, but pay attention to product that have low margins but are sold along with high margin products or pull people into your site or store.
+Focus on profitability, but pay attention to products that have low margins but are sold along with high margin products or pull people into your site or store.